gordonwatts/pyhep-2021-SX-OpenDataDemo/README.md

 ## Using

 You can find the final notebooks used in the talk in the [talks](tree/main/talk) directory.
 The [notebooks](tree/main/notebooks) directory contains practice notebooks used to develop concepts for the talk.
 They are not necessarily well documented.
+The talk directory contains information on what notebooks are availible.

+If you were to ask - what big thing is missing?
+The answer would be the determination of systematic errors.
+The collaborations, of course, paid extensive attention to this.
+However, it requires a lot more data, studies, and tests, and so does note appear in these Open Data demos.

 ### ServiceX for the demo